NETWAYS/foreman-training/provisioning/03_pxe.md

  * Open "Virtual Machine Manager" application
  * Select "New virtual machine" from the menu or by pressing the button
  * Select PXE boot
- * Select "Linux" and "Red Hat Enterprise Linux 7.2" for CentOS or "Debian jessie" for Debian according to your preferences
+ * Select "Linux" and "Red Hat Enterprise Linux 7.4" for CentOS or "Debian stretch" for Debian according to your preferences
  * Keep the minimum requirements for RAM, CPU and Disk
  * Name your VM "pxe" and select the network "foreman"
  * Create the VM and immediately pause it so in the next lab the required configuration in Foreman can be created